Best RV Mattresses - Short Queen & Other Sizes

 Build and Construction

 The comfort level of the Gel Memory Foam Dynasty mattress is designed with multiple layers of foam.
 The RV mattress stands 12" high and uses four layers.
-It has a cool silk cover that's machine-washable, followed by a 3" layer of gel-infused memory foam (Sleep Cool Technology Foam).
+My favorite begins with the cool silk cover that I found easy to wash on the machine.
+Next is a 3" layer of gel-infused memory foam (Sleep Cool Technology Foam) which kept my partner and I feeling cool all night.

-Both the memory foam layer and the silk cover allow your mattress to have a cooling effect.
-Next are two 2" foam layers of Cool Airflow Foam (breathable foam) made by Dynasty.
+Finally, there are two 2" foam layers of Cool Airflow Foam (breathable foam) made by Dynasty.
+You can tell that hot sleepers are well considered with this mattress.
 Lastly is the 7.5" high-density foam base for ultimate support.

-The foam layers used in the mattress give room for more air circulation and better comfort for campers.
+The CertiPUR-US certified foam layers used in the mattress give room for more air circulation and better comfort for campers.
 Generally, gel memory foam is foam infused with gel beads.
 Although conventional memory foam is notorious for retaining heat and often allows sleepers to sink in, these gel beads provide support and increase airflow.
-This technology prevents hot sleepers from overheating and sinking on too far.

 Temperature Regulation and Motion Isolation